Susie Wyshak real estate agent at Bay Area ADU Expo

 Cons: Most expensive (usually) and longest timeframe to build (usually).

 “Stick” built refers to the typical construction built from scratch.
-The wood are the sticks!
+The wood are the “sticks.”

 This is essentially the type of building most contractors do.
 If you want to build on a lot line and need to conform to a city’s lot line roof height requirements, for example, stick built might be a better option.
+Architects / designers such as Inspired ADUs are creating ADU designs to help lower the cost and speed up the custom ADU process.

 Pre-fab / panelized ADUs are a dynamic industry and every month brings a new development.
 That being said, everything I learned at the 2026 Bay Area ADU Expo is obviously subject to change.
 So please check for the latest information and company reviews…ideally from locals who have worked with the company you’re thinking about.